thearn/magiceye-solver/README.md

 library is not available)

 ## Installation:
-There are two ways to install magiceye_solve.

-It's recommended that you install Numpy, Scipy, and Matplotlib first, either using binary installers (windows) or using a package manager (apt-get, homebrew, etc.).
+It's recommended that you install Numpy, Scipy, Matplotlib, and Gradio first, either using binary installers (windows) or using a package manager (apt-get, homebrew, etc.).

-### Installing from Source:

 1. Clone the repository.
 2. Install dependencies: `pip install -r requirements.txt`
-3. Install the package in editable mode: `pip install -e .`

-This will install the package and make the command line script `magiceye_solver` available in your environment.

 Tests can be run using `pytest` from the project's root directory:
 ```bash